scriptrdotio/howto/README.md

 # Pre-requisites

 - **Make sure that you already [signed-up for a free account](https://www.scriptr.io/register)!**
-- If you don't know yet what scriptr.io is, check [what scriptr.io is and what it allows you to do](https://github.com/scriptrdotio/howto/blob/master/whatis/whatis_scriptr.md).
+- If you don't know yet what scriptr.io is, **check [what scriptr.io is and what it allows you to do](https://github.com/scriptrdotio/howto/blob/master/whatis/whatis_scriptr.md)**.

 # Tutorial